Dare to climb the tree of death.

 One sentence just isn’t enough!
 PLEASE give me a longer synopsis!

-We all have memories we’d rather forget, but who are we without them?
+We all have memories we’d rather forget, but what would we become without them?

 Posts about Francisca and the Forgotten on this site